-- 1. The subject is experiencing or has a history of clinically significant pulmonary disease other than COPD/emphysema and/or chronic bronchitis. - 2.
-The subject is experiencing or has a history of cor pulmonale. - 3.
-The subject has moderate or severe bronchiectasis, defined as total daily sputum production of >10 mL. - 4.
-The subject has a history of frequent pulmonary exacerbations (greater than 2 moderate or severe exacerbations within 52 weeks prior to screening). - 5.
-The subject is experiencing a pulmonary exacerbation at the time of screening (subject may be rescreened 4 weeks after the clinical resolution of an exacerbation).

-- 6. The subject has clinically significant congestive heart failure, with New York Heart Association (NYHA) Class III/IV symptoms. - 7.
-The subject is experiencing an active malignancy or has a history of malignancy within 5 years prior to screening, with the exception of the following: adequately treated basal cell or squamous cell carcinoma of the skin, carcinoma in situ of the cervix, or stable prostate cancer not requiring treatment. - 8.
-The subject has a history of lung or any other organ transplant, is currently on a transplant list, or has undergone major lung surgery. - 9.
-The subject is receiving long-term oxygen supplementation (other than on a short-term basis for acute COPD exacerbation, or supplemental O2 with continuous positive airway pressure [CPAP], or bi-level positive airway pressure [BiPAP]). - 10.
-Known history of hypersensitivity following infusions of human blood or blood components. - 11.
-Immunoglobulin A (IgA) deficiency (<8 mg/dL at screening). - 12.
+- 4. The subject has a history of frequent pulmonary exacerbations (greater than 2 moderate or severe exacerbations within 52 weeks prior to screening; see Section 10.4 for the definition of moderate and severe exacerbations). - 5.
+The subject is experiencing a pulmonary exacerbation at the time of screening (subject may be rescreened 4 weeks after the clinical resolution of an exacerbation). - 6.
+The subject has clinically significant abnormalities (other than emphysema, chronic bronchitis, or mild bronchiectasis) detected on chest X-ray or CT scan at the time of screening.
+(Past records obtained within 52 weeks prior to screening may be used, if available.) - 7.
+The subject has clinically significant abnormalities detected on a 12-lead electrocardiogram (ECG) performed at the time of screening.
+(Past records obtained within 26 weeks prior to screening may be used, if available.) - 8.
+The subject has clinically significant congestive heart failure with New York Heart Association (NYHA) Class III/IV symptoms. - 9.
+The subject is experiencing an active malignancy or has a history of malignancy within 5 years prior to screening, with the exception of the following: adequately treated basal cell or squamous cell carcinoma of the skin, carcinoma in situ of the cervix, or stable prostate cancer not requiring treatment. - 10.
+The subject has a history of lung or other organ transplant, is currently on a transplant list, or has undergone major lung surgery. - 11.
+The subject is receiving long-term around-the-clock oxygen supplementation.
+(The following are allowed: short-term use of oxygen supplementation [eg, for the management of acute COPD exacerbation], oxygen supplementation required during night time only, and supplemental O2 with continuous positive airway pressure [CPAP] or bi-level positive airway pressure [BiPAP]). - 12.
+Known history of hypersensitivity following infusions of human blood or blood components. - 13.
+Immunoglobulin A (IgA) deficiency (<8 mg/dL at screening). - 14.
 Abnormal clinical laboratory results obtained at the time of screening meeting any of the following criteria: - a.
 Serum alanine aminotransferase (ALT) >3.0 times upper limit of normal (ULN) - b.
 Serum total bilirubin >2.0 times ULN - c. >2+ proteinuria on urine dipstick analysis - d.
 Serum creatinine >2.0 times ULN - e.
 Absolute neutrophil count (ANC) <1500 cells/mm3 - f.
-Hemoglobin (Hgb) < 9.0 g/dL - g.
-Platelet count <100,000/mm3 - 13.
-Known history of OR positive serological evidence at the time of screening for hepatitis A virus (HAV), hepatitis B virus (HBV), hepatitis C virus (HCV), or human immunodeficiency virus (HIV) Type 1/2 infection. - 14.
-The subject has any clinically significant medical, psychiatric, or cognitive illness, or any other uncontrolled medical condition (eg. unstable angina, transient ischemic attack) that, in the opinion of the investigator, would impede the subject's ability to comply with the study procedures, pose increased risk to the subject's safety, or confound the interpretation of study results. - 15.
-The subject has participated in another clinical study involving an investigational product (other than A1PI) or investigational device within 30 days prior to enrollment or is scheduled to participate in another clinical study involving an investigational product or device during the course of this study. - 16.
-The subject is a family member or employee of the investigator. - 17.
+Hemoglobin (Hgb) <9.0 g/dL - g.
+Platelet count <100,000/mm3 - 15.
+Ongoing active infection with hepatitis A virus (HAV), hepatitis B virus (HBV), hepatitis C virus (HCV), or human immunodeficiency virus (HIV) Type 1/2 at the time of screening. - 16.
+The subject has any clinically significant medical, psychiatric, or cognitive illness, or any other uncontrolled medical condition (eg, unstable angina, transient ischemic attack) that, in the opinion of the investigator, would impede the subject's ability to comply with the study procedures, pose increased risk to the subject's safety, or confound the interpretation of study results. - 17.
+The subject has participated in another clinical study involving an investigational product or investigational device within 30 days prior to enrollment or is scheduled to participate in another clinical study involving an investigational product or device during the course of this study. - 18.
+The subject is a family member or employee of the investigator. - 19.
 If female, the subject is nursing at the time of screening.